 This succulent also goes by other names, including donkey’s tail, horse’s tail, and lamb’s tail.
 Burro’s tail grows best in hanging baskets or on a table where the stems can hang down freely.
 They can take years to reach full maturity and can grow as long as 4 to 6 feet.
 They love lots of sunlight and need regular watering during the spring and summer growing season, but be sure the soil is completely dry between waterings.

 This popular aloe-like succulent includes about 80 different species and features straight leaves in a variety of sizes and patterns.
 Most are stemless, and their compact shape makes them ideal for indoor growing.
 They don’t need frequent watering, and the only maintenance required is making sure your potting soil is well-draining to avoid root rot.
 Place gasteria plants in a spot with bright, indirect sunlight, and avoid any area with direct hot afternoon sun.

 If you own other succulents and want to know if they’re non-toxic and safe, check the ASPCA searchable list of poisonous plants.

 Here are some helpful, general succulent watering instructions.

 Check out this website to learn more about succulents.

-Want to add still more healthy greenery to your home, beyond the addition of these succulents?
+Want to add more healthy greenery to your home in addition to succulents?
 Here are more safe houseplants for your home.